oVirt/ovirt-site/source/event/workshop/netapp-workshop-january-2013.html.md

 ### Venue

-This latest in the [oVirt Global Workshops Series](http://wiki.ovirt.org/OVirt_Global_Workshops) will be hosted by NetApp at their [Corporate Headquarters](http://goo.gl/maps/KK7y8) in Sunnyvale, California, USA.
+This latest in the [[OVirt_Global_Workshops oVirt|Global Workshops Series] will be hosted by NetApp at their [Corporate Headquarters](http://goo.gl/maps/KK7y8) in Sunnyvale, California, USA.
 Attendees will need to check in at Building 7 upon arrival.

 ### Lodging